brhvucn/RichVsAnemicDomain/README.md

-# RichVsAnemicDomain
+# Software Development using Anemic/Rich Domain Classes
-Example of software development using anemic domain classes and by using rich domain classes
+Example of software development using anemic domain classes and by using rich domain classes.